alvesmarcos/DL-Character-Description/README.md

-# DL-Gender-Age-Recognition
+# DL-Character-Description
-A model to classify gender and age of a person
+A model to classify some characteristics of a person

 ![32332](images/dataset.png)